 In most cases, these in house industry “colleges” require that students agree to work for the employer for a specified period of time after graduation.
 In the case of trucking, for example, students typically earn their Commercial Driver’s License (CDL) at the expense of the company by agreeing to drive for at least a full year exclusively for that company.
 Compared to potentially overwhelming debt, agreeing to work in a job you want to begin with, even if your choice of employer is temporarily limited, is a value proposition that typical colleges cannot come close to competing with.
 For the companies themselves, even if they lose modest numbers of employees after the contract period, they are still ahead by building a custom trained and loyal workforce, already socialized to employer values and norms.

 Some programs for which employees have historically been trained in community and career colleges will become rare or even cease to be offered at the college level in the foreseeable future and will shift broadly to industry.
 Examples are likely to be truck driving, lower end allied health and even some nursing programs, and automotive technicians.
 Some types of computer programming, certain aviation roles, and vocational trades such as electrician, welding, and plumbing are also likely to shift broadly out of vocational schools and into industry.
 The same could happen for HVAC, culinary arts, hospitality, and manufacturing over time.
 What the current trends also suggest is that this phenomenon does not have to be limited to technical and vocational training.
 Similar models could be applied by industry to engineering, what are now graduate level health care positions, accounting, finance, HR, management, and other “professional” roles.
 This is particularly so if industry chooses to pair the training with apprenticeships and forgoes “liberal arts” curriculum as well.
 As an example, Amazon has created a free, in-house education program in computer engineering, which traditionally would have only been the purview of higher education.
+Walmart has developed 200 “Walmart Academies” around the world and is now the largest user of virtual reality training in the world.
 While industry will not be able to accommodate every student now served in post-secondary education institutions, they will “cherry pick” the most capable individuals, leaving schools with a smaller and even more challenged student body than they have today.

 It was once thought that online education would be the jarring disrupter in higher education.
 That has not come to pass.
 The true disruptor may be something as simple as industry deciding that incurring the cost of educating the employees they want, the way they want, provides too great an ROI to pass up.